minetest-mods/technic/manual.md

 negative elevations below.
 Because elevations are always described this way round, greater numbers when higher, we avoid the word "depth".

-The ores that matter in technic are coal, iron, copper, tin, zinc, chromium, uranium, silver, gold, mithril, mese, and diamond.
+The ores that matter in technic are coal, lead, iron, copper, tin, zinc, chromium, uranium, silver, gold, mithril, mese, and diamond.

 Coal is part of the basic Minetest game.
 It is found from elevation